cjnevin/ReaderMonadPOC/README.md

 ## Snapshot Tests
 Snapshot will be used to compare the previous recorded state with the current in memory state.
 Tests will fail if they do not match.

+These tests run synchronously, so we can test an entire flow such as login in a single `assert`.

 You can run in both `record` mode and `play` mode.
 Record will dump what you should store in a file which will be used each time that test is run.